 The River Campus opened in 2007 and houses the Donald C. Bedell Performance Hall, the Rosemary Berkel and Harry L. Crisp II Southeast Missouri Regional Museum, the John and Betty Glenn Convocation Center, the Wendy Kurka Rust Flexible Theatre and the Robert F. and Gertrude L. Shuck Music Recital Hall as well as the historic Seminary Building.
 In Fall 2014, in order to meet growing demand, the Kenneth & Jeanine Dobbins River Campus Center opened.
 In this new residence hall, talented people eat, sleep and work together; whether it’s perfecting an instrumental performance in one of the practice rooms, finishing a masterpiece, or working out in the fitness center, there is never a chance of being bored.
 As you can see, River Campus is a vibrant community of gifted artists, musicians, actors, performers and dancers.
 Combine that with international touring groups and guest speakers and you find there are unlimited opportunities for anyone interested in the arts.
 Join us for a free concert, exhibition, workshop, academies, performing arts production or a summer festival.
 You can never tell what we will do next!

-Ivers Square will be the focus of the Feb.
-26 installment in the “Historic Tuesday Talk” series in the Rosemary Berkel and Harry L. Crisp II Museum at Southeast Missouri State University’s River Campus.
-Local historian Denise Lincoln will present “Who is Ivers of Ivers Square?” in a free presentation at 7 p.m., which is […]
+“Expressionism and the Feminist Spirit in Early 20th Century German Art” will be the focus of the March 26 installment in the “Historic Tuesday Talk” series in the Rosemary Berkel and Harry L. Crisp II Museum at Southeast Missouri State University’s River Campus.
+Joshua Newth, instructor and interim foundations coordinator in Southeast’s Department of Art [...]